hirosystems/docs/docs/platform/overview.md

 ## Purpose

-The Hiro Platform comes pre-installed all of the tools needed to develop and deploy Clarity smart contracts entirely from within your browser, including
+The Hiro Platform comes pre-installed with all of the tools needed to develop and deploy Clarity smart contracts entirely from within your browser, including

 - VS Code in Web Browser
 - Clarinet